Are you wondering what is User Experience?

 In the simplest terms possible, if your users have a bad experience on your website, they won’t come back.
 So not only have you lost a customer, you’ve increased the likelihood that your customer will go to a competitor.

-If your user has an okay experience on your website, but a better experience on your competitors website, they’ll go back to the competitor.
+If your user has an okay experience on your website, but a better user experience on your competitors website, they’ll go back to the competitor.

 You can add all the features and functions you want but when it comes to customer loyalty the user experience offered has a far greater impact.
 All your new fancy features and functionality won’t bring a customer back to your website – but a great user experience will.